COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ## Solution

-Enter "Bruce" and something other than "Bruce" to test both paths through the code.
+Enter "Bruce" **and then** something other than "Bruce" to test both paths through the code.
 Note that "Bruce" and "bruce" are not equal.
+Testing requires at least every path through the code is executed.

 :::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::

-### Activity 4 - Control Structures: if_elif_else
+### Activity 4 - Control Structures: if_elif_else + nesting

-To work through some more complex if_elif_else code, we'll identify the members of Monty Python:
+To work through some more complex if_elif_else code, we'll write a program to identify the members of Monty Python:

 | Name           | Description |
 |----------------|-------------|